 CLD response during COVID-19

-In setting out this guidance the Scottish Government recognises the unique skillset of CLD, which has proved invaluable in providing Scotland’s communities with much needed support during the COVID-19 pandemic.
+In setting out this guidance we recognises the unique skillset of CLD, which has proved invaluable in providing Scotland’s communities with much needed support during the COVID-19 pandemic.
 Throughout the pandemic, the CLD sector adapted their services to provide essential lifelines and support through face to face interaction, digital engagement or through telephone contact to young people, adults, families and communities.

 Surveys carried out by the CLD sector throughout the crisis informs us that the CLD sector have demonstrated they are well positioned to identify, engage and support, learners and communities most in need.
 In responding to the pandemic, this data tells us that CLD practitioners have applied their knowledge, skills and experience across all aspects of community engagement and learning.

 CLD staff and volunteers have been resilient, agile and quick to respond to young people, learners and community.
 During the COVID-19 pandemic CLD staff moved to delivering services to allow people to stay safe at home where possible.